gamemanual0/gm0/source/docs/getting-started-in-ftc/rookie-building.rst

 In addition, spur gear gearboxes are prone to shock loads; therefore, direct drive is not advisable on drivetrains.
 Refer to the
-:doc:`Gearbox Anatomy <../hardware-basics/motor-guide/gearbox-anatomy>`
+:doc:`gearbox anatomy <../hardware-basics/motor-guide/gearbox-anatomy>`
-for more complete information on gearboxes.
+section for more complete information on gearboxes.
 **This refers to using spur gear gearboxes which are attached directly to the pinion gear of the motor.
 It does not mean external ratios outside of the motor gearbox,